God's Reward System

 “If anyone builds upon the foundation (of Jesus Christ), whether it be with gold, silver, precious stones, wood, hay or straw, the work of each will become known; for the (judgment) day of Christ will disclose it, because it will be revealed with fire, and the fire will test the character of the work each person has done.” v11-13

-Fire is associated with misdeeds, or sin.
+In this example, fire is associated with misdeeds, or sin.
 Obviously, that sin component will produce a certain amount of flame which will consume the lesser works, such as straw and hay, maybe even the wood.
 But when the fire comes to the better ‘works’, the things we did that required a step of faith, or placing ourselves in danger, or teaching truth against the mainstream of public opinion, then those things could have the value of precious stones, which are not affected by fire.
 Better still, when the fire comes to good works, the value of which is represented by gold and silver, those precious metals are actually refined by fire.
+(This is not to suggest that our sin will increase our reward - Romans 3:7-8 clearly refutes that idea.
+Instead, the excellent things we have done in God will simply look so much better when we compare them against the bad we have done.)

 God warns about the judgment to come for believers, but many Christians who take an interest in this think that this judgment is a final determinant about salvation.
 It isn’t.